 Check it out today with a 5-day free trial:

-Strategy 4: Justify Every Answer.
-Point Out Specific Grammar Errors
+Strategy 4: Justify Every Answer and Point Out Specific Grammar Errors

 Many top students take a "soft approach" to ACT English.
 They learn the grammar rules when studying, but on the test they go "by ear": if a sentence sounds off, they'll assume it's wrong without thinking too hard about why.